Hi Mama! Ready to talk all about how to track ovulation and hear my best TTC tips? I’m so glad you’re here!

 What kind of cervical mucus indicates ovulation?

-This method of tracking ovulation works really well in conjunction with temperature charting and traditional calendar method.
+This method of tracking ovulation works really well in conjunction with temperature charting and the traditional calendar method.
 Most women start to see a pattern within 1 to 3 months!

 3. Basal body temperature (BBT)